-V. DEFINITIONS
+V. Definitions

-Urban Market place: it is generally defined as a locality with 2,000 or more inhabitants.
-However, for the purpose of the 1994 Population and Housing Census Map Work, urban Market Places include the following regardless of the number of inhabitants.
+Urban Market Places: It is generally defined as a locality with 2,000 or more inhabitants.
+However, for the purpose of the 1994 Population and Housing Census Map Work, urban Market Placess include the following regardless of the number of inhabitants.

-- a) All administrative capitals, - i. regional capitals, - ii. zone capitals not included in (i) - iii. wreda capitals not included in (i) and (ii) - iv. localities with urban development associations not included in (i), (iii), and (iii). - b) Municipal towns not included in (a) above, - c) All localities that are not included either in (a) or (b) above, having a population of 1,000 or more persons, and whose inhabitants are primarily engaged in non-agricultural activities.
+- a) All administrative capitals, - i) regional capitals, - ii) zone capitals not included in (i), - iii) wereda capitals not included in (i) and (ii), - iv) Localities with urban development associations not included in (i), (ii), and (iii). - b) Municipal towns not included in (a) above, - c) All localities that are not included either in (a) or (b) above, having a population of 1,000 or more persons, and whose inhabitants are primarily engaged in nonagricultural activities.

 Note that localities with population of less than 1,000 persons should be considered as rural.
-However, for the purpose of this survey the selected urban Market Places in general satisfy the following conditions:
+However, for the purpose of this survey the selected urban Market Placess in general satisfy the following conditions:

 - A capital of an administrative region,

-- An industrial Market Places and/or
+- An industrial Market Places and/or,

-- A market Places for trade and commercial activities.
+- A Market Places for trade and commercial activities.